Is anal sex ok between a married Christian couple as foreplay?

 6) Anal sex is counterfeit sex

 Anal sex is too much like natural intercourse to be foreplay.
-It is a spiritual axiom that evil always uses counterfeit perversions of holy and natural things to degrade the sanctity of those things, and there is no greater counterfeit of real intercourse than anal intercourse (even as foreplay).
+It is a spiritual axiom that evil uses counterfeit representations of holy and natural things to degrade the sanctity of those things, and there is no greater counterfeit of real intercourse than anal intercourse (even as foreplay).

 Does the Vatican say it's wrong?